 First-Year Live-On Requirement

-In alignment with our institution's efforts to provide all students with a solid foundation for academic success, the University has implemented a first-year residency requirement.
-The First-Year Live-On Requirement for first-time in college (FTIC) students begins with those who are admitted for Fall 2025.
+In alignment with our institution's efforts to provide all students with a solid foundation for academic success, the University has a First-Year Live-On requirement for first-time in college (FTIC) students*.

-Here's why living on campus your first year is valuable:
+Here's why living on campus during your first year is valuable:

 HOW TO APPLY